cryptofuture/PassCard/README.md

 ## Installation
 Install latest apk file from [F-Droid repository](https://f-droid.org/repository/browse/?fdfilter=Passcard&fdid=com.passcard ).
-F-Droid can handle application updating for you.
+F-Droid can handle application updates for you.

 ## How it works
 Web page with canvas image runs in WebView.
 So you basically can take assets folder from project and run passwordcard.html file in any modern browser.